permissionlessweb/cw-orchestrator/docs/src/interchain/integrations/mock.md

 All interchain environments are centered around the `await_single_packet` function.
 In the `Mock` case, this function is responsible for relaying the packets between the different chains.
 Using the exact same interface as with other environments, it takes care of all packet relaying procedures.

-This function will relay a packets successfully from the receiving chain back to the source chain.
+This function will relay a packets successfully from the receiving chain back the the source chain.
 Here is what the full cycle looks like:

 1. <span style="color:purple">⬤</span> On the `source chain`, it queries the packet data associated with the packet channel and sequence.
 2. <span style="color:red">⬤</span> On the `destination chain`, it triggers a receive transaction for that packet.